Reds vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- The Reds have played as the underdog in eight of their past 10 games and have gone 4-4 in those contests.
+- In seven games as the underdog over the last 10 matchups, the Reds have posted a mark of 4-3.

-- In their last 10 matchups with a total posted by oddsmakers, the Reds and their foes are 5-5-0 when it comes to hitting the over.
+- In their last 10 matchups with a total posted by sportsbooks, the Reds and their foes are 6-4-0 when it comes to hitting the over.

-- The Reds' ATS record is 1-3-0 over their last 10 contests (oddsmakers set spreads in four of those contests).
+- The Reds have gone 1-3-0 against the spread over their past 10 matchups (four of those games had a spread listed by oddsmakers).

 Reds Betting Records & Stats

-- The Reds have won in 23, or 45.1%, of the 51 contests they have been named as odds-on underdogs this year.
+- The Reds have come away with 23 wins in the 51 contests they have been listed as the underdogs in this season.

+- Cincinnati is 20-26 this season when entering a game as the underdog by -105 or more on the moneyline.

-- The moneyline set for this matchup implies the Reds have a 50% chance of walking away with the win.
+- The moneyline set for this matchup implies the Reds have a 51.2% chance of coming away with a victory in the contest.

-- Cincinnati and its opponents have hit the over in 37 of its 66 games with a total this season.
+- Cincinnati's games have gone over the total in 38 of its 67 chances.

 - The Reds are 6-6-0 against the spread in their 12 games that had a posted line this season.